FuelLabs/fuels-wallet/docs/WALLET_SDK.md

 #### Get Wallet

-`getWallet` - Return a FuelWeb3Wallet this class extends the fuels-ts SDK, WalletLocked, enabling to excute any of the methods available, but using a FuelWeb3Provider on the connection point, to request signed actions.
+`getWallet` - Return a FuelWeb3Wallet this class extends the fuels-ts SDK, WalletLocked, enabling to execute any of the methods available, but using a FuelWeb3Provider on the connection point, to request signed actions.

 ```ts